PALA

 Guidelines

-• Papers may include changes to accommodate the comments received during or after the conference, but must be based on the paper that was given there.
+• Papers may include changes to accommodate the comments received during or after the conference, but must be based on the paper that was delivered during the event by PALA student members.

 • Papers already published elsewhere will not be considered for the prize.